 - (1) Provide the quantities at the whole non-perturbative region - (2) Advantage for the excited states.
-Either calculate directly, or combine with LQCD for ground states - (3) Advantage for non-local correlation functions: widths and lifetimes, inclusive processes, distribution amplitudes - (4) QCD sum rules with modification on the quark-hadron duality. - (5) Constrain some input parameters. - (6) Solving some inverse problems in Lattice QCD. - (7) More efforts on perturbative calculations to improve the input precision. - (8) And many others...
+Either calculate directly, or combine with experiments or LQCD for ground states - (3) Advantage for non-local correlation functions: widths and lifetimes, inclusive processes, distribution amplitudes - (4) QCD sum rules with modification on the quark-hadron duality. - (5) Solving some inverse problems in Lattice QCD. - (6) More efforts on perturbative calculations to improve the input precision. - (7) And many others...